-This oven-to-table line is hand-crafted of lightweight porcelain-coated steel.
+This oven-to-table product is hand-crafted of lightweight porcelain-coated steel.
 Enamelware travels with ease from any stovetop, to the oven, to your table, and to the dishwasher.
 It’s surprisingly easy to clean and naturally nonstick – no Teflon found here.
 Use over a campfire, on the grill or any cooktop, and in the oven up to 530 degrees F. Then store your leftovers in the fridge or freezer safely, meaning one pot for prep, cooking, serving, and storing.
-Crow Canyon Home enamelware is great for everyday use – at your dinner table and on your patio; yet it makes a stylish addition for special occasions, camping trips, picnics, and potlucks.
-Its durability means years, sometime decades, of use while reducing your impact on the environment through limiting your one-time use products.
+Enamelware is great for everyday use – at your dinner table and on your patio; yet it makes a stylish addition for special occasions, camping trips, picnics, and potlucks.
+Its durability means years, often decades, of use while reducing your impact on the environment and limiting your one-time use products.
 Due to its handmade nature, small imperfections are a normal part of enamelware and add to the character of your piece.
 If you need perfect uniformity, enamelware might not be for you.